yuvadm/DG-M1Q/README.md

 ### Wireless Network Configuration

 Running on an unauthenticated wireless network isn't very smart.
+Do you want your neighbours sniffing into your apartment?
+Didn't think so.

 After setting up your network, edit `/rom/wpa_supplicant0.conf` to match your network configuration, e.g.: